TriplyDB/Documentation/docs/triplydb-js/index.md

 <!--
 TODO: What is a graph?
 Is it a string or an object?
 What can one do with a graph?
-      Why is the graph differen from the `name` argument?
+      Why is the graph different from the `name` argument?
 -->

 ##### Examples